© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Devizes Castle is a scheduled monument protected by Historic England under reference 1021375.
 View the official record →

-Devizes Castle is a Norman motte-and-bailey fortress constructed in the early twelfth century, likely founded by Roger de Montgomery in the 1080s or shortly thereafter.
+Devizes Castle is a Norman motte-and-bailey fortress constructed in the early twelfth century, most likely by Roger of Salisbury around 1120, serving as a significant stronghold in Wiltshire during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021375.

 Devizes Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021375.